 I found my binder with matching dividers at Office Depot.
 It is from a fun line named “See Jane Work” and it matched perfectly with my Everyday Planner cover.

 My dividers are labeled as follows:

 Bills // In this Section is where you will find my monthly bill checklist.
-In the first column you have the day of the month the bill is due, followed by a description or name of the bill.
-In the next column you would check off the box if it is a automated payment.
+In the first column, you have the day of the month the bill is due, followed by a description or name of the bill.
+In the next column, you would check off the box if it is an automated payment.
 Last you have the monthly boxes to check off every month once you have made your payment.
-I have also included a area below the bills for notes and/or confirmation numbers (I hate these).
+I have also included an area below the bills for notes and/or confirmation numbers (I hate these).

 Debt // No this section is not a place to turn to and get depressed, it is a place to go to and see how far you have come and how far you are going.
 I have created a debt payoff printable for this section so you can see how little or big of a contribution you have made monthly in paying off your debt.
 Even if you don’t do monthly payments to your debt, you can use this sheet to keep track of whom and what you owe.